XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01.md

 5. 3GPP NSMF sends a request to CN NSSMF for creation of CN Slice, which is out of the scope of this document.

-6. 3GPP NSMF sends a request to IETF Network Slice Controller (NSC) (acting as an NSSMF for transport network, from the perspective of the 3GPP Management System)) for creation of IETF Network Slice.
+6. 3GPP NSMF sends a request to an NSC
+(acting as an NSSMF for transport network, from the perspective of the 3GPP Management System)) for creation of IETF Network Slice.
 The request contains attributes such as endpoints (based on the